bgunnarsson/toaster/packages/toaster/README.md

 - **Persistent toasts**: Keep toasts visible indefinitely with the `persist` option.
 - **Lightweight and dependency-free**: No external libraries required.
 - **Custom events**: Listen for custom events like `toaster:added` and `toaster:removed`.

 ---

 ## Installation

-Install the `toaster` library using the package manager of your choice.
+Install the `@bgunnarsson/toaster` library using the package manager of your choice.

 ```bash
 pnpm i @bgunnarsson/toaster